 Vince works primarily in the B2B area of Pella, selling directly to contractors.
 While Vince doesn’t interact with homeowners directly, he understands how important documentation and clear communication are when working on someone’s home.

-When Pella decided to implement CompanyCam, they were mostly concerned with getting ahead of potential disputes.
+When Pella decided to implement CompanyCam, they were primarily concerned with getting ahead of potential disputes.

 Being able to show time-stamped proof of successful deliveries and having photo evidence that products arrived undamaged was huge for Pella.
-Having an organized catalog of all deliveries allows Pella to fix any issues that may arise in a more timely manner and can avoid the blame game and the he-said she-said that often accompanies disputes.
+Having an organized catalog of all deliveries allows Pella to fix any issues that may arise more quickly and avoid the blame game and the he-said-she-said that often accompanies disputes.

 “Having CompanyCam and having our guys be able to go around and say ‘no, I installed all of this, took my pictures, time stamped it, this is when everything was in,’ really allows us a platform to say we did what was needed,” said Boulet.
 “This just helps us and all of our customers have some accountability.”

-In addition liability protection, Pella has found a great use for CompanyCam as way to hold their own crews more accountable.
+In addition to liability protection, Pella has found a great use for CompanyCam as a way to hold their crews more accountable.

 “Like a lot of companies, we struggle with accountability,” said Vince.
 “When you’re in the field, and you’re required to take pictures of your product and your work there’s a lot of pride behind that, and there’s gonna be a lot of accountability behind that.”

 Beyond accountability, Pella has found a way to use CompanyCam to give recognition to crew members.